gioapru/gioapru.github.io/_publications/www24.md

 ---
 title: "“Are Adversarial Phishing Webpages a Threat in Reality?”
-Understanding the Users’ Perception of Adversarial Webpages"
+Understanding the Users` Perception of Adversarial Webpages"
 collection: publications
 permalink: /publications/www24
 excerpt: "This work is orthogonal to [eCrime23]: adversarial webpages should be compared to non-adversarial ones!